 Right at the back of the boat is the separate ‘house’ where the crew sleep and cook and this is also where the noisy but mighty engine lives.

-In the main section there were 2 toilets at the back next to an open area which had tea, coffee and fruit that you could help yourself to and beer, coke and snack to buy if you wanted.
+In the main section, there were 2 toilets at the back next to an open area which had tea, coffee and fruit that you could help yourself to and beer, coke and snacks to buy if you wanted.

 There were around 8 tables with 2 seats facing each other along either side of the boat.
 The seats looked like they had been removed from a transit van and were very comfortable but also reclined fully if you fancied a nap.
 Nice.

-Up at the front just before the captain’s seat were 2 benches either side with cushions so you could have a lie down and watch the stunning scenery pass you by.
+Up at the front just before the captain's seat were 2 benches on either side with cushions so you could lie down and watch the stunning scenery pass you by.